1. Use whole beans

 Taste it and ask yourself:

-- Is your coffee too sour or heavy?
+- Is your coffee too bitter or heavy?

 Use a slightly larger grind size.
-Finely ground coffee extracts the maximum amount of flavour, including acids and bitter tastes.
-Acids and bitter elements dissolve slower, so grinding large will prevent them from getting into your cup.
+Finely ground coffee extracts the maximum amount of flavour, including proteins, oils and bitter tastes.
+Proteins, oils and bitter elements dissolve slower, so grinding large will prevent them from getting into your cup.

-Keep this in mind with coffees described as “bright” or “lemony”, if you grind them too fine, your coffee may become excessively acidic.
+Keep this in mind with coffees described as “bright” or “lemony”, if you grind them too fine, your coffee may become excessively bitter.
 Reducing the brew time may also help here.

 - Is your coffee too thin?

 Grind it finer.
-The additional surface area will pull more oils from your coffee, giving it a thicker mouthfeel.
+The additional surface area will pull more proteins, oils and smaller molecules from your coffee, giving it a thicker mouthfeel.

-Pay attention to your water to coffee ratio.
+Pay attention to your coffee to water ratio.

 Do you own a kitchen scale?
 It’s one of my favourite pieces of kitchen equipment; right up there with my chef knife and temperature probe (I may take cooking a bit more seriously than most).
 If you don’t have one, try using a container or cup to experiment with how much water you add to your grinds.